mathisdrn/rennesdatachallenge2024/README.md

 2. **Validation set** : used to tune the model's hyperparameters
 3. **Test set** : used to evaluate the model's performance

-Once validation set have been used to find the best hyperparameters, we can finally train a model on training + validation set.
+Once validation set have been used to find the best hyperparameters, we train the final model on training + validation set.

 ### Backtesting strategy